 While Jones struts his stuff and gyrates his hips to perfection I must admit to some bias as the cover for Johnny – and a key player in the Ensemble cast – is a home-grown talent that I grew up watching perform.
 Tim Hodges trained with dance teachers in the new city and returns with Dirty Dancing as part of the fleet-footed and finely-tuned Ensemble.
 He partnered Charlotte Gooch’s Penny with ease before effortlessly throwing the other female dancers into the air during partner changes.

-The good news for fans is that this show is completely faithful to the film.
-Both the film and this stage production are written by author Eleanor Bergstein.
-Everything is included, in a fast-moving flurry.
+The good news for fans is that this show is completely faithful to the Dirty Dancing film, probably because both the film and this stage production are written by author Eleanor Bergstein.
+Everything is included in the stage show in a fast-moving flurry.
 Scenes occur simultaneously to keep the action moving and the scenery is used sparingly.

 Design by Jon Driscoll sees the use of video and projection exploited to recreate the most memorable moments from the screen.
 I had wondered how the staging would cope with the log and water scenes but some clever computer graphics and a bit of cunning choreography brought them to life.